1995 Stanley Cup playoffs: (1) Detroit Red Wings vs. (4) Chicago Blackhawks

-Stanley Cup Finals
+Stanley Cup Final

 This was the first playoff meeting between these two teams.
-Detroit made their nineteenth appearance in the Finals, and first since 1966 where they lost to the Montreal Canadiens in six games.
-New Jersey made their first Finals appearance in their twenty-first season after entering the league in 1974 as the Kansas City Scouts.
+Detroit made their nineteenth appearance in the Final, and first since 1966 where they lost to the Montreal Canadiens in six games.
+New Jersey made their first Final appearance in their twenty-first season after entering the league in 1974 as the Kansas City Scouts.
 Detroit last won the Stanley Cup in 1955.
+In a significant upset given their regular season point differential, the fifth-seeded Devils swept the Presidents' Trophy-winning Red Wings to win the Stanley Cup for the first time in franchise history.

 Playoff statistics

 Skaters

 These are the top ten skaters based on points.